sultania-p/sultania-p/README.md

 - 👀 I always aspire to learn new technologies and improve my knowledge base one day at a time.
 I like learning and working on data modeling, warehousing, analytics and visualization.
 - 💡  I'm interested in many things like: **Data Engineering and Data Analytics**
-- 🌱 I am currently ppursuing **Masters in Information Systems program at Northeastern University, Boston**
+- 🌱 I am currently pursuing **Masters in Information Systems program at Northeastern University, Boston**
 - 💞️ I’m looking to collaborate on data engineering projects to give me real life experiences on building data pipelines and providing visualizations and analytics solutions for business decision-making.
 - 📫 If you have any such opportunity, please feel free to reach me at sultania.p@northeastern.edu.
 - 👨‍🔬 I'm currently learning: